oroinc/documentation/user/back-office/system/configuration/commerce/product/global-configurable-products.rst

 3. For **Product Views**, the options will look the following:

     .. image:: /user/img/system/config_commerce/product/matrix_view_on_product_page.png
+       :alt: Different matrix form view options displayed on the product page in the storefront

 4. For **Product Listings**:

     .. image:: /user/img/system/config_commerce/product/matrix_view_on_product_listing.png
+       :alt: Different matrix form view options displayed on the product listing page in the storefront

 5. For **Shopping Lists**:

     .. image:: /user/img/system/config_commerce/product/matrix_form_view_in_shipping_lists.png
+       :alt: Different matrix form view options displayed in the storefront shopping list

 6. **Allow To Add Empty Products** --- If enabled, a customer can add a configurable product with an empty matrix form to a shopping list to manage it later.
 To disable this possibility, clear the **Use Default** check box next to the option and then the check box of the option itself.